mostafabita/hugo-site/content/posts/resume.md

 > Apr 2011 — Sep 2012
 > _Tehran, Iran_

 * Designed and developed an integrated management system for civil servants, one of its goals was to integrate the system of salaries and beneCts of about 2.5m official government employees, which was previously carried out non-systemically on the order of the Administrative and Recruitment Affairs Organization.
 * Designed and developed an integrated credit system to provide e-services in the financial area of municipalities and villagers, part of which was the electronic implementation of the crediting of municipalities and villages in the country.
-This system was ordered by the countryQs municipalities and village administrators.
+This system was ordered by the Country's municipalities and village administrators.
 * Designed and implemented the Engineers Club website to provide welfare, financial, educational, sports, and tourism services to engineers of the entire country based on their membership in the engineering organization.